MaoZiming/papers/3-storage-systems/32-storage.md

 - Direct Mapped
   - Memory address $\rightarrow$ [Tag, Index, Offset]
     - A cache block can only go in one spot in the cache.
 It makes a cache block very easy to find, but it‛s not very flexible about where to put the blocks.
+    - **The index bits directly map to one of the sets in the cache without any hash function.
+This is a straightforward bit extraction.**
+    - The tag part of the address is compared with the tags of **all** the blocks within the selected set.
 - 2-Way Set Associative
   - This cache is made up of sets that can fit two blocks each.
-The index is now used to find the set, and the tag helps find the block within the set.
+The index is now used to find the set, and the tag helps find the block within the set scanning.
 - 4-Way Set Associative
   - Each set here fits four blocks, so there are fewer sets.
 As such, fewer index bits are needed.
 - Fully Associative